-PROBLEM CAUSE CORRECTION Pressure reading on the regulated pressure gauge (if equipped) drops when an accessory is used.
+PROBLEM CAUSE CORRECTION Pressure reading on the regulated pressure gauge drops when an accessory is used.
 It is normal for "some" pressure drop to occur.
-If there is an excessive amount of pressure drop when the accessory is used, adjust the regulator as instructed in the Operation section.
+If there is an excessive amount of pressure drop when the accessory is used, adjust the regulator following the instructions in the "Description of Operation" paragraph in the "Operation" section.
 NOTE: Adjust the regulated pressure under flow conditions (while accessory is being used).
-Air leak from safety valve.
+Knocking Noise.
 Possible defect in safety valve.
 Operate safety valve manually by pulling on ring.
 If valve still leaks, it should be replaced.
-Compressor is not supplying enough air to Possible defect in safety valve.
-Operate safety valve manually by pulling on ring.
-If valve still leaks, it should be replaced. operate accessories.
+Defective check valve.
+Remove and clean, or replace.
+Compressor is not supplying enough air to operate accessories.
 Prolonged excessive use of air.
 Decrease amount of air usage.
 Compressor is not large enough for air requirement.
 Check the accessory air requirement.
 If it is higher than the SCFM or pressure supplied by your air compressor, you need a larger compressor.
-Check and replace if required.
 Hole in hose.
 Check and replace if required.
 Check valve restricted.
+Remove and clean, or replace.
 Air leaks.
-Remove and clean, or replace.
-Refer to the "To Replace or Clean Check Valve" in the "Service and Adjustment" section.
 Tighten fittings.
-Restricted air intake filter Clean or replace air intake filter.
+Restricted air intake filter.
+Clean or replace air intake filter.
 Do not operate the air compressor with the filter removed.
 Refer to the "Air Filter" paragraph in the "Maintenance" section.
-Restricted air intake Dirty air filter.
-Clean or replace.
-See "Air Filter" paragraph in the "Maintenance" section.
 Regulator knob has continuous air leak.
-Damaged regulator Have checked by a Trained Service Technician.
-Regulator will not shut off air outlet.
-Damaged regulator Have checked by a Trained Service Technician.
+Damaged regulator.
+Replace.

-PROBLEM CAUSE CORRECTION Motor will not run.
-Motor overload protection switch has tripped Let motor cool off and overload switch will automatically reset.
+PROBLEM CAUSE CORRECTION Regulator will not shut off air outlet.
+Damaged regulator.
+Replace.
+Motor will not run.
+Motor overload protection switch has tripped.
+Let motor cool off and overload switch will automatically reset.
 Tank pressure exceeds pressure switch "cut-in" pressure.
 Motor will start automatically when tank pressure drops below "cut-in" pressure of pressure switch.
+Extension cord is wrong length or gauge.
+Check for proper gauge wire and cord length.
 Check valve stuck open.
 Remove and clean, or replace.
-Refer to the "To Replace or Clean Check Valve" in the "Service and Adjustment" section.
 Loose electrical connections.
 Check wiring connection inside pressure switch and terminal box area.
 Possible defective motor or starting capacitor.
 Have checked by a Trained Service Technician.
 Paint spray on internal motor parts.
 Have checked by a Trained Service Technician.
 Do not operate the compressor in the paint spray area.
 See flammable vapor warning.
 Pressure release valve on pressure switch has not unloaded head pressure.
-Bleed the line by pushing the lever on the pressure switch to the "off" position; if the valve does not open, contact a Trained Service Technician.
+Bleed the line by pushing the lever on the pressure switch to the "Off" position; if the valve does not open, replace switch.
 Fuse blown, circuit breaker tripped.
 Check fuse box for blown fuse and replace as necessary.
 Reset circuit breaker.
 Do not use a fuse or circuit breaker with higher rating than that specified for your particular branch circuit.
 Check for proper fuse.
 You should use a time delay fuse.
 Check for low voltage conditions and/or proper extension cord.
 Disconnect the other electrical appliances from circuit or operate the compressor on its own branch circuit.